CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts.rst

 Hooray!

-In the next section, we will explain why this solution is not really good practice, and develop a more complex example that will show you how to properly use interrupts.
+In the next section, we will explain why this solution is not good practice, and develop a more complex example that will show you how to properly use interrupts.